The Basics of Negligence in a Georgia Personal Injury Claims

 - Negligent security.
 If you’re injured in a public place, property owners and managers may be responsible for your injuries.

 - “Slip and fall” cases and other instances of premises liability.
 Property owners have a legal obligation to ensure their property is safe for guests, customers, and other visitors.
-If you are injured on someone else’s property, an Atlanta personal injury lawyer can evaluate your potential claim.
+If you are injured on someone else’s property, an Atlanta personal injury law firm can evaluate your potential claim.

 - Defective toys & products for children.
 Manufacturers, distributors, and retailers have a legal duty to ensure their products are safe.
 If you can prove a product is defective, you may be entitled to compensation for injuries resulting from the defective item.